jakubmdev/jakubmdev/README.md

 ## Hi there 👋

 I'm a software engineer focused on harnessing technology to make significant impacts in the tech industry and beyond.
+I am driven by a desire to make a meaningful impact through my work, helping others succeed while delivering reliable and effective software.

-Building with precision, learning with resilience, and moving forward with purpose.
+Development Ethos: **Building with precision, learning with resilience, and moving forward with purpose.**

-🔨 Currently working with React, Nextjs, TypeScript, CSS modules and Tailwind